 The reason for the persistent crisis in the textile industry is an absolute imbalance in spinning and weaving sectors.
 According to some experts, textile industry in the country is confined to spinning.
 It produces1.5 million tones of yarn every year.
 Out of this quantity 3% is consumed by the mills consume 3% ancillary sectors of weaving and knitting consume 64%and the 33% is exported to avoid the yarn glut inthe local market.

 To a large extent the government of Pakistan is responsible for this imbalance but the industry can also not be pardoned for continued production of the coarse counts, misuse of superior quality of cotton for production of course counts and hardly any upward integration.
 Spinners are contend with the export of course count of yarn to Japan and never bothered to produce fine or super fine counts of yarn

 CONTRIBUTION IN EXPORTS

-Textile industry is the largest industry in Pakistan and a bigest source of earning foreign exchange, its salient features are as follows
+Textile industry is the largest manufacturing industry in Pakistan and a biggest source of earning foreign exchange, its salient features are as follows